Neppord/rheo/README.md

 ## Iteration, map

-Html is a tree structure writen un a serial format.
+HTML is a tree structure writen in a serial format.
 Sooner or later we want map some stream of data into a stream of html.

 Take a look at this *view controller*.